 Digital Literacy Curricula

-Digital ATDN, in collaboration with the CSDE, has selected three digital skill curricula for use at your agency.
+Digital ATDN, in collaboration with SDE, has selected three digital skill curricula for use at your agency.
 Each curriculum aligns with at least one of the digital skills frameworks outlined in the Digital Literacy section of the Digital Learning Plan.
 Below is a Digital Skills Spectrum, illustrating the levels of digital literacy developed within each curriculum.

 Digital Skills Spectrum

 To ensure an accurate comparison of curricula, we are using the BRIDGES Digital Resilience Framework* to map domain alignment.
-Keep in mind that additional considerations—like technology access, learner goals, partnerships, and time constraints—are not fully addressed here but remain critical in choosing the right curriculum.
+Keep in mind that additional considerations - like technology access, learner goals, partnerships, and time constraints - are not fully addressed here but remain critical in choosing the right curriculum.

 When reviewing each curriculum below, select the domain tabs to view aligned activities from the framework.
 Only lessons and domains with identified correlations are included.
 For a complete alignment across frameworks and curricula, refer to the Digital ATDN BRIDGES Digital Learning Checklist.